 Lucha Tributes: Chavo Guerrero Sr.

-Yesterday the wrestling world was struck a blow when Chavo Guerrero Sr. passed away from liver cancer.
-Today I’ve decided to honor him the only way I know how; with a Lucha Tribute.
+On February 11, 2017, the wrestling world was struck a blow when Chavo Guerrero Sr. passed away from liver cancer.
+I’ve decided to honor him the only way I know how; with a Lucha Tribute.
 So if you have the time, spare a few minutes, sit back, and enjoy a look at the career of the man many remember as the one Chavo Classic.

 What You Already Know